sdondley/WebService-Google-Client/README.md

 Pavel Serikov <pavelsr@cpan.org>

+# CONTRIBUTORS

+Peter Scott <peter@pscott.com.au>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 by Pavel Serikov.
+This software is copyright (c) 2017-2018 by Pavel Serikov.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.